Venture Kick

 Pre Seed Round in 2021

 Perovskia specializes in the digital printing of custom solar cells utilizing patent-protected technology.
-The company operates at the convergence of printed electronics, photovoltaics, and material science, providing innovative solar cells designed to power various electronic devices.
-These solar cells can be printed directly onto glass and other substrates, presenting significant advantages over conventional silicon-based alternatives.
-This unique approach allows electronics manufacturers to enhance battery life and deliver sustainable power solutions, thereby contributing to the advancement of renewable energy in electronic applications.
+Operating at the convergence of printed electronics, photovoltaics, and material science, the company develops solar cells tailored for diverse electronic devices.
+Its innovative approach allows for the printing of solar cells directly onto glass and various substrates, presenting significant advantages over conventional silicon-based alternatives.
+This technology enables electronics manufacturers to enhance battery life and incorporate sustainable power solutions into their products.

 Antefil Composite Tech